sahhermans/MSc_AP-Thesis/README.md

 Authored by Sebastiaan Hermans, from the MSc Applied Physics at Delft University of Technology.
 In this repository part of the codes can be found that were written and used as a part of my thesis project, titled "Efficiently coupling QM and MD for the study of electrode-electrolyte interfaces".

-`Bicarbonate-Carbondioxie` Folder containing files for running a LAMMPS simulation of a system containing bicarbonate, carbon dioxide, potassium and water.
+`Bicarbonate-Carbondioxide` Folder containing files for running a LAMMPS simulation of a system containing bicarbonate, carbon dioxide, potassium and water.

 `Carbon` Folder containing all files required to run a coupled LAMMPS/DFTB+ simulation of an carbon electrode-electrolyte interface.